 Accommodation in Messina

 If you want to stay longer than one day, you will find a wide range of accommodation in Messina from hotels to guest houses and B&Bs.
-It is recommended to stay near the port area.
+I recommend staying near the port area.
 You can reach Piazza Duomo in 6 minutes on foot from there.
 Most of the main attractions are around this area.
 You can use the map view at the top of the page to search for accommodation near the port and take advantage of the deals below:

 Typical Sicilian pastries

-This is quite common in Messina.
-You will find many displayed in trays in some bars, but the best ones are when they are made as soon as you order.
+You will find many of them in the bars in trays, but the best ones are when they make them while you wait.
 You will often see a sign cannolo espresso which means they need to be made up.

 The return journey back to Calabria

-If you go with the hydrofoil, you need to enter through the train station which is well signposted with arrows leading you to the port area and Blu Jet ticket office where you get the hydrofoil back to Villa San Giovanni.
+If you go with the hydrofoil, you need to go back to the train station and look for signs and arrows leading you to the port area and Blu Jet ticket office.
+This is where you get the hydrofoil back to Villa San Giovanni.
 If you want to get a coffee while waiting, there is a bar opposite the ticket office.
 I often go there when I have to wait.

-If you decide to go with the ferry which is Caronte, they are located in another port area which is 3 km from the station.
-There is also a nice bar right in front of the ticket office so you can also wait there until the ferry arrives.
+If you decide to go with the ferry which is Caronte, they are located in another port area which is far from the station.

-A day in Messina is plenty, however you can combine Messina with Taormina, Etna or Tindari.
+A day in Messina is plenty, however if you can stay longer, it is well worth it.
+You can combine Messina with a trip to Taormina, Etna or Tindari.
+Read here about my day trip to Taormina.
 A good base to stay in Calabria is Scilla or towns within one hour from Villa San Giovanni or Reggio Calabria.